sxmxc/sxmxc.github.io/_authors/voidmoose.md

 ---
 short_name: voidmoose
-name: VoidMoose
+name: voidmoose
-position: Chief of everything
+position: voidmoose
 ---
 # Who he is

-VoidMoose is a pseudonym of course.
-And he just be doing shit.
-Nom sayn?
+voidmoose is a pseudonym of course.